radicle-dev/radicle-client-services/README.md

 The *org node* service is a peer-to-peer service which uses the Radicle Link protocol to connect to peers and replicate projects under the specified org(s).
-To find which projects to replicate, it listens for events and updates on the Ethereum network where Radicle orgs are hosted.
+To find which projects to replicate, it listens for events and updates on the Ethereum network where Radicle orgs keep their state.

 When a new project is added to an org via a process called *anchoring*, the org node attempts to fetch this project from the network.

-It is recommend to configure your Radicle client to use your org node(s) as seeds, so that changes you make to projects as well as projects you create are made available to the org node with minimal delay.
+> 💡 It is recommend to configure your Radicle clients to use your org node(s) as seeds, so that changes you make to projects as well as projects you create are made available to the org node with minimal delay, and thus the rest of the network.

 Though the org node helps with reliable code distribution over the Radicle Link network, it does not expose projects in a way that is accessible to web and other